rmiller415/rmiller415/README.md

 I am an **educator and scientist** with a M.A. in Physics (Computational Biophysics) and a B.S. in Mathematical Physics.
 Currently, I am transitioning to a **Data Science and Machine Learning** role.
 I am building my skills by developing projects of all shapes and sizes that showcase my coding ability, analytical mind, and background in math and science.

+Some of my core skills are: Python, data science & machine learning, communication of insights, and analysis of complex systems.

 My name is Richard.
 I am interested in data science, problem-solving, educational theory, and skill development.
 I am currently a science teacher in Denver, CO.
 In my free time, I enjoy hiking, camping, and expanding my knowledge of all things science and math.

 ---